-We offer both Junior and Senior Kindergarten, full day or half.
-Kindergarten is the first year some children are in a school environment and we treat it as a transition year to the formal education process.
-The children work on number, colour, shape and language skills but these are balanced with lots of attention on social development among peers and with teachers.
-We also use this time to teach basic skills that lead to success in reading and mathematics.
+We offer both junior and senior kindergarten, full-day and half-day.
+Kindergarten is the first year some children are in a school environment, and we treat it as a transition year to the formal education process.
+The children at Olivet work on number, colour, shape, and language skills, which are balanced with a focus on social development among their peers and teachers.
+We also use this time to teach basic skills and interactive learning that help them succeed in reading and mathematics.

 Primary (Grades 1 & 2)